ppipada/flexigpt-app/docs/contributing/devsetup.md

 Note: Similar can apply to other IDEs.

-- Plugins:
-  - Recommended plugins are at: `./vscode/extensions.json`
+- Recommended plugins are at: `./.vscode/extensions.json`
   - You can check and install them at the notification time, or later by checking them via VSCode command pallette
-- Settings config for VSCode is at: `./vscode/settings.json`.
-These get applied as workspace settings if you open this project in VSCode.
+- Settings config for VSCode is at: `./.vscode/settings.json`.
+  - These get applied as workspace settings if you open this project in VSCode.
-- External CI tools: `golangci-lint`, `golines`